FujisawaGroup/SoDCoD/README.md

 ## Files
 1. data_MSIP_CT4interaction.txt
-We conducted a comprehensive analysis of 188 SOD1mut concerning their structural alterations and interaction with Derlin-1.
+We conducted a comprehensive analysis of 188 SOD1 mutants concerning their structural alterations and interaction with Derlin-1.
 This file contains information on the properties of 188 types of SOD1 mutants.

 2. data_screening.txt
 We previously performed an siRNA screening to identify genes that contribute to the proteostasis of mutant-like wild-type SOD1.
 This file contains information on the candidate genes that were positive in the screen.